Dr. Steven Fonte – Associate Professor

 As a young scientist at the Indonesian Rubber Research Institute I have been involved in research related to yield improvement.
 Now, I am interested to learn about and explore new approaches for sustainable agriculture.
 My specific interest is to improve ecosystem services using environmentally friendly inputs and to maintain long-term productivity.
 In this work, I am studying interactions between soil biology, inputs and crop growth.

-Paulina Ramírez – Visiting Scholar (2017), Universidad Católica, Chile
+Paulina Ramírez – Visiting PhD student (2017), Universidad Católica, Chile

 I’m a PhD student in the Science of Engineering program at Pontificia Universidad Católica of Chile.
 My undergraduate degree is in Biochemistry and I obtained a Master of Engineering in mining and environment area.
 My main interests are focused on environmental restoration and soil health.
 For that reason, I decided to conduct my PhD research on soil organic carbon in agroecosystems.
 I’m studying the carbon dynamics from an interdisciplinary perspective; this means, understanding the micro and macro scale processes and support my research by using mathematical and geographic tools.
 My decision to study croplands comes from many areas in my country having been affected by soil degradation as a result of anthropogenic and climate factors.
 Therefore, the understanding soil organic carbon dynamics is crucial to keep soil productivity in the long-term.